 Tomatoes Stuffed with Foie Gras, Duck Confit, and Chanterelles (Tomates Farcies)

-Foie gras, chanterelle mushrooms, and black truffles combine to make a luxurious filling for tomatoes.
+Foie gras, chanterelles, and black truffle juice combine to make a particularly luxurious filling for tomatoes.

 - 10 large vine-ripe tomatoes